coxedge/cluster-api-provider-coxedge/README.md

 ## Prerequisites

+- GO version should be greater than or equal to `1.13`

+- Ensure that you have `make` installed.

+- Ensure that you have the latest `git` version.

 - You will need to update your clusterctl config to be able to discover the provider, which is located by default ~/.cluster-api/clusterctl.yaml.
 ```yaml
 providers: